DRI Learning Resources

 • General Purpose Computing Using a GP

-Introduction to SciNet, SciNet
+Introduction to SciNet and Trillium, SciNet

 Self-guided Moodle course in English for new Niagara/SciNet users

-GIT Version Control, SciNet
+Introduction to GIT Version Control, SciNet

-Coming soon.
 Self-guided Moodle course in English.

 • Includes a general introduction to version control